malvin01/Order-Brushing/README.md

 # Order-Brushing
-This is my team answer for shopee code competition , data analysis
+This is my team's answer to detecting order brush problems, hosted by the shopee code league